 Down below, I’ll go over the pros and cons of a Chemex.
 I’ve listed quite a few pros for it, as I really like to brew coffee with it.
 However, there are many cons that I’d like to touch on as well.

-Let me first start with the pros and move on from there.
 At the end of the article, I’ll give you my conclusion and my thoughts on whether or not this is a coffee brewer that I’d recommend.

 The pros of Chemex coffee

 The pros of a Chemex are essential, as this will help you decide whether or not the coffee brewer is something you’re interested in.